brisa-build/brisa/docs/03-components-details/02-web-components.md

 And then we have worked on the communication between both worlds to make it easy and without getting into confusion of mixing code from both worlds.

-This makes it different to re-use web-component code without creating shadow DOM.
+This makes it different to re-use web-component code without creating [shadow DOM](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_shadow_DOM).

 In other frameworks like React, to reuse markup (html elements) you have to make dummy components.
 That is, components that have no state.

-In Brisa, we recommend using **markup generators** (functions) and calling them in the rendering.
+However, in Brisa, we recommend using **markup generators** (functions) and calling them in the rendering.

 ```tsx filename="src/web-components/@-partials/generate-percentage.tsx" switcher
 import { type Signal } from "brisa";